Required training

 Important Information

-- The course includes surveys to measure student attitudes and behaviors.
-All survey responses are anonymous; MIT will only receive information about the student body as a whole and will never see individual student answers.
+• The course includes surveys to measure student attitudes and behaviors.
+All survey responses are anonymous; MIT will only receive information about the student body in aggregate form.

 INSTRUCTIONS TO ACCESS REQUIRED GRADUATE STUDENT COURSES: